 Once we had decided to do the citizen band the page design was adjusted to have slightly wider side margins of each spread.
 We had the idea that throughout the 300 page book we would tell a bit of a story related to the beginning and end grouping on each spread.
-That turned out to be overly optimistice as there was just no way to record those stories.
+That turned out to be overly optimistic, as there was just no way to record those stories.
 It was a good idea that would have really added to the book.
-If click to look at the spreads the 2nd spread has a story about the right side photo to give you an idea of how cool it would have been.
+If you click below to look at the spreads the 2nd spread has a story about the right side photo to give you an idea of how cool it would have been.

 We decided early on to have a dozen copies of the book bound in leather and we wanted to do something special with it.
 The binding is designed by Don Rash, a bookmaker from whom Jill has taken several leather-related workshop.

 King George II signed the charter to form the City of Newark in 1758.
 A bit of searching on the Internet found a silver half shilling with King George II's portrait on one side and as fate would have it, was minted in 1758.
-We stopped searching when we found it.

 One of our favorite stores in London which is another story, is CoinCraft.
 A quick email was fired off.
 "Can we get 12 of these?" $75 apiece and they were ours.
 It took CoinCraft about 3 months to track down the coins.

 When you pull the book out of the slip case is the inset silver half sterling coin.